Hemiplegia Definition and Information

+Hemiplegia is the inability to move a group of muscles in one side of the body.
+When hemiplegia is caused by a stroke, it often involves muscles in the face, arms and legs.
 Hemiplegia results in severe or complete loss of motor function on one side of the body; this condition is usually caused by brain diseases that are localized to the cerebral hemisphere opposite to the side of weakness; less frequently, brain stem lesions; cervical spinal cord diseases, peripheral nervous system diseases, and other conditions may manifest as hemiplegia.

 Children may have normal or delayed development.
 There are both benign and more serious forms of the disorder.
 Most children do not have a family history of the disorder; however, recent studies have show that some children with a family history have mutations in the genes CACNA1A, SCN1A, and ATP1A2.
 Mutations in the ATP1A2 gene have previously been associated with families affect by familial hemiplegic migraine.

 Childhood hemiplegia (sometimes called hemiparesis) is a condition affecting one side of the body.
 We talk about a right or left hemiplegia, depending on the side affected.
-It is caused by damage to some part of the brain, which may happen before, during or soon after birth, when it is known as congenital hemiplegia, or later in childhood, in which case it is called acquired hemiplegia
+It is caused by damage to a part of the brain, which may happen before, during or soon after birth, when it is known as congenital hemiplegia, or later in childhood, in which case it is called acquired hemiplegia

 Children with the benign form of alternating hemiplegia have a good prognosis.
 Those who experience the more severe form have a poor prognosis because intellectual and mental capacities do not respond to drug therapy, and balance and gait problems continue.
 Over time, walking unassisted becomes difficult or impossible.